dendisuhubdy/armadillo/README.md

 ### 5: Linux and macOS: Installation

 * Step 1:
   Ensure a C++ compiler is installed on your system.

-  Caveat: on macOS you will need to install Xcode (version 8 or later) and then type the following command in a terminal window: xcode-select --install
+  On macOS systems you will need to install Xcode (version 8 or later) and then type the following command in a terminal window: xcode-select --install